Noncommutative resolutions of AS-Gorenstein isolated singularites

 The module $M$ in Theorem \ref{main theorem: Morita} is exactly a modulo-torsion-invertible $(B,A)$-bimodule $M$ with $\depth_A(M)\geqslant 2$ (see Theorem \ref{modulo-torsion-invertible bimodule and equivalent functor}).
 Moreover, the equivalences of noncommutative quasi-projective spaces $(\qgr A,s)$ and $(\qgr B,s)$ are in one-to-one correspondence to the modulo-torsion-invertible $(B,A)$-bimodules with depth no less than $2$ up to isomorphism (see Theorem \ref{modulo-torsion-invertible bimodule and equivalent functor}).
 Theorem \ref{main theorem: Morita} also shows that the equivalence is induced by the graded Morita context defined by $M_A$ and $B$ is isomorphic to $\gEnd_A(M)$.
-Therefore, a noncommutative resolution of a generalized AS-Gorenstein isolated singularity should be a graded endomorphism ring of some modulo-torsion-invertible module with depth no less than $2$.
+Therefore, a noncommutative resolution of a commonly graded AS-Gorenstein isolated singularity should be a graded endomorphism ring of some modulo-torsion-invertible module with depth no less than $2$.

-Let $A$ be a generalized AS-Gorenstein isolated singularity.
+Let $A$ be a commonly graded AS-Gorenstein isolated singularity.
 By the Morita-like theory of noncommutative quasi-projective spaces, we investigate the maximal Cohen-Macaulay (MCM for short) generators $M_A$ over $A$ and its graded endomorphism ring $B=\gEnd_A(M)$.
 In fact, such an $M$ is a modulo-torsion-invertible $(B,A)$-bimodule.
 Based on this, we define a noncommutative resolution of $A$ to be a graded endomorphism ring $B$ of an MCM generator $M_A$ such that $B$ has finite global dimension and $B_B$ is MCM (see Definition \ref{definition of NCCR}).
-In fact, $B$ is a generalized AS-regular algebra such that the noncommutative projective space $(\qgr B,s)$ associated to $B$ is equivalent to the noncommutative quasi-projective space $(\qgr A,s)$ associated to $A$.
+In fact, $B$ is a commonly graded AS-regular algebra such that the noncommutative projective space $(\qgr B,s)$ associated to $B$ is equivalent to the noncommutative quasi-projective space $(\qgr A,s)$ associated to $A$.